Dearly Beloved — Excerpt

 RODERICK

 Twice given is doubly sweet to our now doubled family.
-Welcome, law-father: I am remade in your strictures.
+Welcome, law-father: I am reminded in your strictures.

 GLENDARME